AI-Completer/AI-Completer/README.md

 We are adding more support to this program.
 - [x] Add ChatGPT command support
-- [ ] Add logical structure for automatic task (important)
+- [x] Add logical structure for automatic task
+  - [ ] Add subagent support
-- [x] Add Commands Intergation with AI model.
+- [ ] Add Commands Intergation with AI model.
-- [ ] Add more logical structure
+- [x] Add more logical structure
 - [ ] Add memory system
+- [ ] Add Namespace support